flavioluiz/flavioluiz.github.io/port-hamiltonian.md

 The port-Hamiltonian systems formulation brings together several traditions from mechanics, systems modeling and control.
-One of them is the port-based modeling, where complex systems can be represented by the interconnection of simple blocks.
-Energy flows between each subsystem and is used as a common language that allows modeling systems belonging to different physical domains (mechanical, electrical, thermal, ...).
+One of them is the port-based modeling, where complex systems can be represented by the interconnection of simpler blocks.
+While classical block diagrams and other signal-based system interconnection have uni-directional information flow, port-based modeling uses bi-directional energy ports between interconnected systems.
+In addition, by using energy as a common language for interconnection, this approach allows modeling systems belonging to different physical domains (mechanical, electrical, thermal, ...).
 The graphical representation for this modeling concept is given by the so-called [bond graphs](http://en.wikipedia.org/wiki/Bond_graph).

-The formulation is also an extension of Hamiltonian mechanics, allowing the modeling of open systems.
+The formulation is also an extension of [Hamiltonian mechanics](http://en.wikipedia.org/wiki/Hamiltonian_mechanics), allowing the modeling of open systems.

 Finally, since port-Hamiltonian systems are a subclass of passive systems, they